 What To Do With All that Goo?

 But many parents are asking—after extracting the children’s gelatinous brain substances—what then will the State do with all that foamy goo?
 Safely dispose of it?
-Or harvest it for nefarious corporations, like Planned Parenthood, who wish to sell it to Oprah for use in her anti-wrinkle cream?
+Or harvest it for nefarious corporations, like Planned Parenthood?–who sell it to Oprah for use as an emulsifier in her anti-wrinkle cream, which is already highly controversial because it’s made with foreskin fibroblasts.

-Families of children who have been killed or disabled by the memory wipe procedure argue that no state has the right to mandate medical procedures known to be “unavoidably unsafe”—within the meaning of the 2011 Supreme Court decision in Bruesewitz vs. Wyeth.
-“Where medical mandates involve products known to indiscriminately kill and disable, parents must have the absolute right to opt-out,” argues T. Matthew Phillips, who adds, “Freedom means nothing if you can’t keep the government out of your body.”
+T. Matthew Phillips, an opposition of mandatory wiping, explained: “Where medical mandates involve products known to indiscriminately kill and disable, parents must have the absolute right to opt-out!”
+Phillips, who represents parents of children killed or disabled by memory wipe procedures, argues that no state has the right to mandate medical procedures known to be “unavoidably unsafe”—within the meaning of the 2011 Supreme Court ruling in Bruesewitz vs. Wyeth, [562 U.S. 223 (2011)].
+Phillips explained: “Freedom means nothing if you can’t keep the government out of your body.”

-With bipartisan support from both sides of the aisle, SB-86 is now in the Senate Thought Police Committee.
+Sacramento lawmakers show bipartisan support from both sides of the aisle.
+SB-86 is now in the Senate Thought Police Committee.

 Written, Produced, and Directed by TMP’s Midnight Minions